IBM/dbb/Templates/JenkinsPipeline/README.md

 ![Jenkins Build Pipeline](images/jenkins-pipeline-basicBuild.png)

-Please note the direct links on the Jenkins build result, that take the user to the package and the deployment request:
+Please note the links that are created to the Jenkins build result that take the user to the package and the deployment request within UCD:

 ![Jenkins Build Result](images/jenkins-pipeline-basicBuild-result.png)